LaserHIT Composite Laser Cartridges: More Calibers, More Training Freedom

 When these elements are aligned, training becomes meaningful.

-LASERHIT Custom cartridges close the gap between:
+LASERHIT composite cartridges close the gap between:

 • dry fire